 There are three different Re-Fresh collections to choose from: Wild Collection, Fresh Collection and Red Zone Collectio, including new scents “Bearglove” and “Lionpride.”

-Tags: Axe, Believe in Your Smelf, Bod Body Spray, Dazed and Confused, Greg Jennings, Men's Body Spray, men's grooming, Old Spice, Old Spice Bowling, Old Spice Fresh Collection, Old Spice Mom Song, Old Spice Re-Fresh Body Spray, Product Review: Old Spice Re-Fresh Body Spray, Re-fresh Technology, Spray Cloud, Super Bowl, Unnecessary Freshness, Wes Welker
+Tags: Axe, Believe in Your Smelf, Bod Body Spray, Dazed and Confused, Greg Jennings, Men's Body Spray, men's grooming, Old Spice, Old Spice Bowling, Old Spice Fresh Collection, Old Spice Mom Song, Old Spice Re-Fresh Body Spray, Product Review: Old Spice Re-Fresh Body Spray, Spray Cloud, Super Bowl, Unnecessary Freshness, Wes Welker